distributed-it-for-telco/distributed-rating-doc/src/ARCHITECTURE/functional-specification.md

 The purpose of Product Rating & Assignment is to rate a value (monetary or other) to Product Usage or a set of Product Usages and assign the result to a Product and a Billing Account.
 The charge may be either a credit or a debit and can be handled either online or offline.

-Online charging is performed in real-time, requiring an authorization component which may affect how the service is rendered and enables an operator to provide prepaid services to its customers.
-Whereas offline charging is performed after the service is rendered and is not required to be done in real-time and generally relates to subscription based products.
+Online charging is performed in real-time, necessitating an authorization component that can impact the delivery of the product and enables the operator to provide prepaid products to their customers.
+Conversely, offline charging takes place after the product has been delivered and does not necessitate real-time processing, and typically pertains to subscription-based products.

 in the distributed rating, optimally the process of usage and rating should be done on the edge or the FOG levels to minimize the loud on the infrastructure.